Meeting of Nonprofit Board of Directors

 Benefits of including staff in Board meetings

-It is a chance for staff to demonstrate knowledge.
+It is a chance for staff to demonstrate their knowledge.

-Allows staff to improve their presentation and public speaking skills and gain confidence.
+Allows staff to improve their presentation and public speaking skills.

-It is also a chance to highlight staff members who are growing into leaders or who have accomplished something on behalf of the organization.
+Provides a way to highlight staff who are growing into leaders or who have accomplished something on behalf of the organization.

 It deepens the Board members knowledge of the work and staff of the organization.